-Flourless White Chocolate Chip Macadamia Cookies are soft, chewy, gluten free, and utterly delicious, made without any flour or butter!
+You don’t have to be gluten intolerant to love these Flourless White Chocolate Chip Macadamia Cookies!
+They’re utterly delicious and made without any flour or butter!

 If I hadn’t made so many batches of different variations of these cookies, I wouldn’t believe it myself.
 But just look at them — they’re crunchy on the outside, chunky and chewy on the inside, everything you ever wanted in a cookie.
 The brown sugar, macadamia butter and white chocolate makes the most fantastic flavor, just like the mall cookies, but it’s all accomplished with minimal ingredients.